Molecular Neurobiology Laboratory

 Françoise Gilot-Salk Chair

-To keep the body healthy, immune cells rely on receptors that sense compounds and signal the cells to take specific actions, for example, attacking a pathogen or clearing away dead cells.
-Interruptions in a class of these cell receptors, known as receptor tyrosine kinases, can lead to inflammation, cancer growth and autoimmune diseases (such as lupus, rheumatoid arthritis and multiple sclerosis).
-In order to understand what goes wrong in cell receptor signaling—and how to fix it—researchers must understand how receptors are established and controlled, for example, during brain development or an immune response.
+To keep the body healthy, immune cells rely on proteins, expressed on their surface, that detect signals and threats.
+These proteins trigger immune cells to take specific actions, such as attacking a pathogen or clearing away dead cells.
+Changes in the activity of a class of cell-surface proteins, known as receptor tyrosine kinases, can lead to inflammation, cancer growth and autoimmune diseases, such as lupus, rheumatoid arthritis and multiple sclerosis.
+In order to understand what goes wrong in cell receptor signaling—and how to fix it—researchers must understand how receptors act and react during an immune response.

-Lemke’s lab unveiled critical differences between the Axl and Mer receptors, and found that they activate immune cells in an inflamed setting and normal setting, respectively.
+Lemke’s lab unveiled critical differences between the Axl and Mer receptors, and found that they regulate immune cells in inflamed and routine settings, respectively.
 This distinction points the way to more targeted therapies for autoimmune and cancer treatments.

 Lemke discovered a powerful mechanism by which viruses such as influenza, West Nile and dengue fever evade the body’s immune response and infect humans.
 A substance called phosphatidylserine, located on the surfaces of these notorious “enveloped” viruses, directly activates TAM receptors to prevent the immune system from launching a response.
 The finding could lead to new antiviral drugs that block the interaction.

 PhD, Biology, California Institute of Technology